nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
+* can save the client list data in json format and read it back.
-* can save the address book data in json format and read it back.
+* can save the policy list data in json format and read it back.

 ### Common classes